cooperative-computing-lab/cctools/doc/manuals/taskvine/vine-graph.md

-# Vine Graph User Manual
+# Vine Graph

-Vine Graph is a Python interface for describing a directed acyclic graph (DAG) of function calls and executing it with TaskVine.
-A `Workflow` records tasks and their dependencies, while `VineGraph` manages execution and returns only the results that the application requests.
+Vine Graph describes a directed acyclic graph (DAG) of Python function calls and runs it with TaskVine.
+A `Workflow` records the tasks and their dependencies;

-This manual covers the current API on the `task-graph` branch.
-Every complete example and command sequence in this document is exercised as part of the manual's acceptance test.
+`VineGraph` runs the graph and returns the requested results.

 ## Build from source